-One of the most frequent questions I receive is from newly self published authors asking why their book isn’t selling.
-While there are a thousand reasons why a book doesn’t sell, there is one fact that many newly self published authors often fail to realise.
-The book market and the ebook market in particular is well and truly over-populated.
-Try to get your head around these numbers.
+One of the most frequent questions I’m asked by newly self published authors is, ‘why isn’t my book selling?’
+While there are a thousand reasons why a book doesn’t sell well, there is one fact that many newly self published authors often fail to realise.
+The book market, and the ebook market in particular is well and truly over-populated.
+These numbers tell the story.

 300,000 books were published in the U.S. 2003.